notthemostcommon/Hybrid-A-Or-Nay/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Create React Native App](https://github.com/react-community/create-react-native-app).

-"A or Nay" aims to make NYC Department of Health records more easily accessible to the public.
-There are many apps that allow people to easily access restaurants with ratings and reviews, but "A or Nay" fills a gap in the space by creating opportunities to crowd-source reviews and ratings and get valuable information like the restaurants most recent health department grade and a history of violations.
+"A or Nay" aims to make NYC Department of Health restaurant rating records more easily accessible to the public.
+There are many apps that allow people to easily review restaurants, but "A or Nay" fills a gap in the space by creating opportunities to crowd-source reviews and ratings and get valuable information like the restaurants most recent health department grade and a history of health code violations.

 Another goal of "A or Nay" is to create more transparency between the businesses and their customers.
 Excluding a letter grade posted in front of the business, most customers are not aware of the infractions that a business can get and still recieve an "A".
 Therefore, this app can create a positive influence over businesses to continue to elevate their safety standards.
 As such, seeking business advertising can help offset the costs of the app and create a stronger sense of transparency to their guests.
 As a future feature, the app will also provide an opportunity to business owners to address anything in their history that might concern their guests.

 By being available as a native app and a web app, "A or Nay" is positioned to be available to smartphone users and anyone with internet access.

 ## User Experience
-When a user accesses "A or Nay", they are immediately brought a search page where they can look up any restaurant, cafe or coffee shop in New York City.
+When a user accesses "A or Nay," they are immediately brought to a search page where they can look up any restaurant in New York City.

-Next, the user will see the results of that search and choose the location they would like to learn about.
+Next, the user sees the results of that search and chooses the location they would like to learn about, if the restaurant has multiple locations.

 When a user makes a choice, that location's information will show the basic address information and map location.
 Also, the location's most recent letter grade will be shown along with the current crowd-sourced average and reviews.